UPPMAX/HPC-python/docs/ml.rst

 This is an example of a batch script for running the above example, using PyTorch 1.10.0 and Python 3.9.5, running on GPUs.

-.. admonition:: Example batch script, running the above example (assuming it is named pytorch_fitting_gpu.py)
+.. admonition:: Example batch script, running the above example on Kebnekaise (assuming it is named pytorch_fitting_gpu.py)
     :class: dropdown

         .. code-block:: sh